examfx-logo-color-blog

 After having your questions answered through this article, you’ll realize that it’s easier than you think to determine if insurance is a good career choice for you.
 Ready to start reading?
 Let’s begin with the 9 things you need to know about becoming an insurance agent:

-The majority of people who become licensed agents have not previously worked in the financial services industry.
+Many people who become licensed agents have not previously worked in the financial services industry.
 Most start their insurance careers after high school or college.
-Others choose to change careers in order to work in this field.
+Others choose to change careers to work in this field.
 The people who join this industry and become successful do it through hard work, their ability to sell, and great people skills.

 When considering a career in insurance, one of the first steps is to decide the particular type of insurance that you want to sell: life insurance, health insurance, personal lines, property and casualty, variable products - or a combination of lines of authority.